ayushshrivastv/Scalable-cToken/README.md

 A high throughput solution for creating and distributing compressed proof-of-participation tokens at scale on Solana blockchain using Solana Pay and Light Protocol's compression technology.

+Check out [demo script](./DEMO_SCRIPT.md) for a quick overview of the project's functionality.

 ## Solana Pay and Smart Contract Workflow

 This Scalable cToken uses Solana Pay to make QR code interactions super easy.
 Attendees can claim tokens without any hassle.
 The organizers set up a smart contract on Solana to mint tokens.
 This contract uses Light Protocol’s infrastructure to create cTokens.
 When an attendee scans the Solana Pay QR code, it sends a transaction to the smart contract.
 The smart contract checks if the claim is valid and then sends a unique, compressed proof-of-participation token straight to the attendee’s wallet.
 This way, the tokens are distributed securely and efficiently.